Zongmushuwu/AI-Simultaneous-Interpretation/README.md

 To run the code:
-1.
 ```
-pip install
+pip install azure-cognitiveservices-speech
 ```

-2.
 ```
-cd
+cd ThisFilesDictionary
+# ThisFilesDictionary is the dictionary where you stored this file
 ```
-to the dictionary where you stored this file

-3.
 ```
 python3 AISimultaneousInterpretation.py
 ```